kbaseattic/KBaseFBAModeling/README.md

 This is the repository for the KBase module containing the web services for FBA modeling in KBase.

 Development Deployment
 ----------------------

+NOTE: deploy on a server with at least 8 gb RAM

 This module depends upon the following KBase modules: